 - Stay consistent: Keep snacktime and mealtime as consistent as you can.
 Kids love predictability, and they will learn to trust their body if they know that a snacktime or mealtime is coming.
 Consider making a posted schedule that has meals and snacks clearly written out.

-Our Feeding Your Baby Solid Foods Course is the complete guide to creating intuitive eaters from 4 months on.
+Our Feeding Your Baby Solid Foods Course is the complete guide to creating non-picky, intuitive eaters from 4 months on.
 It covers everything you need to know about feeding your baby real food and gets you fully prepared to confidently tackle this meaning-full milestone.
 Also, you can shop all of our favorite Baby Feeding Essentials here (with part of the proceeds going to Baby2Baby).